tilt-dev/company/README.md

 # How do I change it?

 If you think a given process can be improved, suggest a change in this handbook by creating a PR.
 Invite other Tilters to discuss the change to get buy-in.
+As with any other PR, if it is non-trivial, include in the PR's description a statement of the problem the PR is attempting to solve.

 We currently don't have a strict approval process, so use your personal judgement to decide who you should ask for review, and when a PR should be merged.
 For example, if you are correcting an obvious typo, you can probably commit directly to `master` without even creating a PR.
 But if you are proposing a change to vacation policy, you probably need to get approval from Dan B.